 An International Team

-We are a team of +75 experts passionate about digital and China.
+We are a team of Chinese and foreign experts passionate about digital and China.
 Each member of the team is specialized in a field (design, web development, business analyst, etc.) with a long experience and proven efficiency.
-We benefit from a multicultural background with French and Chinese experts.
+We benefit from a multicultural background.
 This is our key success factor: we understand the Chinese culture and consumers while we respect your international brand DNA.

 An ROI focused Agency

 The commitment to success and results is essential.
 We are a results-oriented agency, which means we thrive for success.
 We are committed to the results we will achieve for you in the most competitive, dynamic, and challenging market in the world.
 The solution is to seduce, attract, and re-target the most qualified audience for your brand to increase your conversion rate.

 We are professionals in branding and e-commerce.
 We guide you through your journey in China by taking care of all your operations: website, social media, community management, KOL, PR, undercover marketing, e-commerce setup, customer service, etc. In a word, you are not our client but our partner.
 We always build long-term relationships to achieve success.